lucyyu24/lucyyu24.github.io/_posts/2023-04-04-tension-and-release.markdown

 We always think we want unlimited freedom, and yet it is tension that keeps us related to one another, and in integrity.

-So for now, we start off with a baby leash —
+So for now, we start off with a shorter leash —

 pushing and pulling,